Nashavi/avikamath.com/_posts/2017-03-07-relgioustext.md

 {% include toc title="Text Mining Religious Books" icon="file-text" %}

-Talking in terms of R, a recently released package [tidytext](http://tidytextmining.com/) by [Julia Silge](https://twitter.com/juliasilge) and [David Robinson](https://twitter.com/drob) has some awesome incredible capabilities to do some heavy lifting with text.
+A recently released package [tidytext](http://tidytextmining.com/) by [Julia Silge](https://twitter.com/juliasilge) and [David Robinson](https://twitter.com/drob) for R has some awesome incredible capabilities to do some heavy lifting with text.
 So I decided to try it out myself and learn some things by doing some text mining on religious texts.
 The idea was to get used to the package as well as get to understand some philosophical ideas from these sacred texts.

 The Bhagavad Gita, The King James Bible, The Quran and The Tao Te Ching!
-These 4 religious texts come from 4 of the 7 major religions of the world and over [70% of the world population](https://en.wikipedia.org/wiki/List_of_religious_populations) believe them to be a guide to live life by.
+These 4 religious texts come from the 7 major religions of the world and over [70% of the world population](https://en.wikipedia.org/wiki/List_of_religious_populations) believe them to be a guide to live life by.
 I wanted to make a comparative analysis of these 4 texts, understand the ideas they stress on, extract sentiments and associations.

-Since these sacred books are not originally in English I relied on translation by Shri Purohit Swami for [The Bhagavad Gita](http://www.ulc.org/wp-content/uploads/2012/10/Bhagavad-Gita.pdf), Abdullah Yusuf Ali for [The Holy Quran](http://streathammosque.org/uploads/quran/english-quran-yusuf-ali.pdf), The Project Gutenberg Edition for [The King James Bible](http://www.gutenberg.org/cache/epub/10/pg10.txt), James Legge for [The Tao Te Ching](http://www.gutenberg.org/cache/epub/216/pg216.txt). _The analysis is completely done as a research and I have tried to provide an unbiased representation of the results of data mining._
+Since these sacred books are not originally in English I relied on translations by Shri Purohit Swami for [The Bhagavad Gita](http://www.ulc.org/wp-content/uploads/2012/10/Bhagavad-Gita.pdf), Abdullah Yusuf Ali for [The Holy Quran](http://streathammosque.org/uploads/quran/english-quran-yusuf-ali.pdf), The Project Gutenberg Edition for [The King James Bible](http://www.gutenberg.org/cache/epub/10/pg10.txt), James Legge for [The Tao Te Ching](http://www.gutenberg.org/cache/epub/216/pg216.txt). **_The analysis is completely done as a research and I have tried to provide an unbiased representation of the results of data mining._**

 ### Flow of Sentiments
 <figure style="width: 1200px">